mobile icon

 Project description

-The aim of this knowledge transfer project is to draw on empirical evidence to design and implement a prototypical exhibition space in the Deutsches Museum, where museum visitors can encounter conflicting information on a current science topic.
-In addition, an evidence-based, practice-oriented wiki on the subject of presenting conflicting information in museums and exhibitions will be developed.
+The aim of this DFG knowledge transfer project was to design and implement a prototypical exhibition space in the Deutsches Museum on the basis of empirical evidence, where museum visitors can encounter conflicting information on a current science topic.
+In addition, an evidence-based, practice-oriented wiki on the subject of presenting conflicting information in museums and exhibitions was created as part of the project (https://www.ausstellungen-kontrovers.de).

 Cooperations